i32-Sudo/ZombiUPatcher/README.md

 How To Patch

 1. Download the full source off Github
-2. Extract all the contents from the folder labeled "contents" and then the folder "Version X.X" to your ZOMBI/U INSTALLATION DIRECTORY
+2. Extract all the contents from the folder labeled "contents/Version X.X" to your ZOMBI/U INSTALLATION DIRECTORY
 3. Replace any files if needed, If you want too you can back-up your files before starting
 4. After replacing all the files run the file <Patch.bat> AS ADMINISTRATOR
 5. After doing so follow the on-screen instructions